-The other week I wrote a blog post called It’s Officially Autumn and I have a few Confessions where I had given updates in my personal and professional life.
-If you missed that post, definitely take time to check it out.
-But to catch you up to speed, last month I made a life changing decision to leave my corporate job to pursue my passions with writing and art.
 With this transition, I left a great group of friends and coworkers.
-And just a couple of days ago, I went for a dental visit and met a very special individual.
-I realized something significant I hadn’t really fully grasped until a few weeks ago and was reminded of just the other day.
-Let me tell you the lesson I learned the day I left my day job and met one special fan of my blog.
+And just a few days ago, I went for a dental visit and met an extraordinary individual.
+I realized something significant I hadn’t fully grasped until a few weeks ago and was reminded of just the other day.
+Let me tell you the lesson I learned when I left my day job and met one special fan of my blog.

 My last days

-This was made so apparent the last couple days being on the job.
-I worked in a corporate office in New York City in an office of about 40 people on the floor.
-Although I left of my own accord, what I came to realize was just how my presence had really impacted people there.
-To be more specific I learned that from a personal level, just being my authentic self brought so much value and uplifted morale in the office more than I realized.
+This was made so apparent the last couple of days being on the job.
+I worked in a corporate office in New York City with an office of about 40 people on the floor.
+Although I left of my own accord, the lesson I learned was how my presence had really impacted the people there.
+More specifically, I learned that from a personal level, being my authentic self brought so much value and uplifted morale in the office more than I realized.

-In the process of receiving all this love and reading and talking to my peers and friends it really hit home how my words, my actions and behavior really impacted their lives for the better.
+While receiving all this love and reading and talking to my peers and friends, it hit home how my words, actions, and behavior really impacted their lives for the better.
 It was really humbling.
-To hear statements like
+To hear statements like:

-- “You were really welcoming to me when I first started here and made me feel comfortable to ask questions and not feel silly” or
+- “You were really welcoming to me when I first started here and made me feel comfortable to ask questions and not feel silly.”

-- “You are not only an exceptional worker, it’s so much more than that.
+- “Kamira, you are not only an exceptional worker; it’s much more than that.
 It is who you are as a person that will be missed around here.”

-After my last day on the job, I had my dentist appointment scheduled for a few weeks later.
-Fast forward to the present and just the other day, I had the pleasure of meeting a very special person.
+After my last day on the job, I had my dentist appointment a few weeks later.
+Fast forward to the present, and just the other day, I had the pleasure of meeting a very special person.

 Meeting a Special Fan

-What I learned by meeting one of my followers is that the experience really solidified our connection over our pets.
-Also, to know how much my words helped to provide healing and comfort really makes it all worth it.
-It was so great to meet her.
-When I left my day job, I also learned I greatly impacted my peers not only in a professional capacity, but on a more personal level.
-Just being myself helped to lift morale, provide encouragement, confidence and humor to other people’s lives.
+When I left my day job, I also learned I greatly impacted my peers professionally and on a more personal level.
+Being myself helped lift morale, provide encouragement, confidence, and humor to other people’s lives.
 Staying true to yourself and being your authentic self speaks volumes.
 Essentially the lesson I learned is this: